gnuradio/hugo-website/content/news/2025-12-17-gr4-transform-sdr-workflows/index.md

 The best place to contribute is the [gr4-incubator](https://github.com/gnuradio/gr4-incubator) repo.
 The bar is lower than pulling functionality in-tree, but we hope this is a good place to collect useful blocks that can be hardened as they work their way into the officially supported repos.

-Another good resource is [this tutorial](https://github.com/mormj/gr4-block-tutorial).
-It steps through some of the basic constructs of GR4.

 Join the **Architecture Working Group** to follow progress and shape priorities.
 Meetings are held most **fourth Thursdays at 12 PM ET** - details on [chat.gnuradio.org](https://chat.gnuradio.org) (#architecture) or [groups.io/g/gnuradio-scheduler](https://groups.io/g/gnuradio-scheduler) <-- join this mailing list to get updated meeting invites!